 Sunrise Recovery Ranch’s drug & alcohol addiction treatment is rooted in a science-based, research-supported clinical model to ensure a healthier, more satisfying life.

 Our drug treatment center in Southern CA is very successful in helping men overcome addiction and alcoholism.
 Here is a day in the life of our drug rehab.

-Clients at Sunrise Ranch follow a highly structured daily schedule.
+Clients at Sunrise Recovery Ranch follow a highly structured daily schedule.
 The day begins at 6:30 a.m. when patients wake up in their spacious, sun-lit rooms on our six-bedroom ranch in the Riverside foothills.
-Breakfast, lunch and dinner are served family style and prepared by our chef who specializes in a wide variety of world cuisines.
 Clients take advantage of our peaceful location with panoramic views of the mountains to the east and surrounding meadows to meditate in the morning.

 Breakdown of Our Typical Day